lukemelia/ember-cli-base64-css/README.md

+## ember-cli-base64-css

-## Ember Addon to convert image paths to base64 strings
+An Ember Addon to convert image paths to base64 strings

 ### Install
 ``` sh